vishalmishra-27/SocialApp/API.md

 1. Sign Up

-URL: /auth/signup
+URL :- /auth/signup

-Method: POST
+Method :- POST

-Description: Register a new user.
+Description :- Register a new user.

-Request Body:
+Request Body :-

 username (string, required): The username of the user.